RoloEdits/Bingo/README.md

 (Note: Keyboard shortcut only works in OneCommander)

-On Linux you can simply just copy the file as if to copy the file,  and when you paste inside a text field, it will paste the path to the file.
+On Linux you can simply just copy the file as a normal copy, and when you paste inside a text field, it will paste the path to the file.

 ## Running App